 Depending on the device and/or application that was used to scan the area, there may be some specific steps to review, improve and complete the scan.
 In general, the new digital model should be reviewed for any missing parts or inconsistencies.

 - Any missing parts should be reconciled with additional scans.
-If a tool is provided along with the 3D camera to edit the digital model in terms of i.e. removing unwanted parts or improving it by marking windows, mirrors etc., do so during or after the scanning is complete.
+If a tool is provided along with the scanning device to edit the digital model in terms of i.e. removing unwanted parts or improving it by marking windows, mirrors etc., do so during or after the scanning is complete.

 As an example, Matterport™ provides the Matterport™ Capture iOS application that allows you to review the model in a dollhouse view for any inconsistencies and add extra scans to fill in those blank spaces to gain a complete scan.
 The Capture App also offers tools to remove any parts that you do not wish to have in the final mesh.
 For information on the Matterport™ Capture App, please refer to Area Targets Scanning Guide or Best Practices from Matterport™.